Starting your grant

 Extension and change requests

 We understand that research does not always go to plan and so we will consider requests for No-Cost Extensions or changes to the project plan.
+This also includes any delays or setbacks experienced as a result of the COVID-19 pandemic.
 Any such request must be necessary and well justified and must have sufficient funds remaining on the grant to cover the additional time and activity.
 Please note that we are unlikely to agree to any changes which will result in an increase in the overall cost of the grant.